Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-js-classes-getters-setters.md

 ```

 ### Conclusion
 Classes defintions, you can think of them as blueprints, for objects that can be created from the definition/blueprint.
-Cl;Classes encapsulate properties/variables, and methods/functions.
+Classes encapsulate properties/variables, and methods/functions.
 A classes uses the keyword `this` to refer to the properties and methods it owns.

-### Getters and Setters in JavaScript
+## Getters and Setters in JavaScript
 Getters and setters are special methods.
 These methods act like properties when viewed from outside of a class.

 A getter can take no arguments and define no parameters, and must return a value.